 Here is a player created guide to new players, I hope it helps.

 3. Another important factor in Supremacy is trade.
 Most new players have the mistaken idea that since you have such a great military to start with your set to relieve your supply problems (see all the red numbers in your status box in the game?) by conquest alone.
 Nothing can be further from the truth, in fact there is more then one problem with this idea.
-No conquest, especially without forethought, will only dig you deeper in the hole of bad morale and lack of supplies.
+Conquest, especially without forethought, will only dig you deeper in the hole of bad morale and lack of supplies.

-The fact is there is only one answer to your supply problems that doesn't risk your morale, or worse your whole country, that answer is trade.
+The fact is there is only one answer to your supply problems that doesn't risk your countries morale, that answer is trade.
 Trade is easy to accomplish, costs you nothing in morale, and can make you friends that can help in other situations later on.
 It's simply a win-win proposition.
 You have surplus' (see the green commodities) and so does everyone else.
 You have deficits and, likewise, so does everyone else.
 The favorable thing about it is every one has different surpluses and deficits, you simply need to do your homework and figure out who has what you want, and who wants what you got.

 Remember how I pointed out this could benefit you in other ways?
 Keep reading and you will see how.